 - I’m always careful so I don’t need it

 But here’s the deal…all of those things can be true, and you can still end up needing one anyway.
 And when it comes to fire – better safe than sorry.

 According to the National Fire Prevention Association, kitchen fires kill an average of 40 people every year, injure 5,400 more, and cause 1.1 billion dollars in property damage.

-Tips to prevent kitchen fires
+Tips to prevent kitchen fires and burns

 While our kitchen fire started because of a faulty dryer, it got me thinking about how dangerous a kitchen can be and how easy it is for someone to either get burned or to accidentally start a fire.